stretchr/sdk-go/README.md

 # Stretchr Go SDK

 The Stretchr Go SDK allows you to interact with Stretchr services in your Go code.
+You should become familiar with how Stretchr works first by visiting the [Stretchr website](http://www.stretchr.com/).

 ## Quick overview

+This guide covers the primary functions of Stretchr, and how you execute such activities using the Go SDK.

 ### Create a shared `Session` object